public-archive-docs/revision_archive/docs/english/literature/jekyll_and_hyde/quotes/utterson.md

 ### "counted them the chief jewel of each week"

 - Metaphor: Uterrson and Enfield consider their Sunday walks the most precious thing

+## Chapter 2

+### "[Utterson] came home to his bachelor house in sombre spirits"

+- Bachelor house - women not prevalent in the play - victorian era was a patriarchal society, dominated by men
+- Sombre spirits relates to his stoic nature

+---

+### "[Utterson] sat down to dinner without relish"

+- Did not eat dinner to enjoy, ate to survive, stoic and disciplined nature

+---

+### "when this meal was over, to sit close by the fire"

+- Seeking the light and the warmth, path of righteousness

+---

+### "There he opened his safe, took from the most private part of it a document endorsed on the envelope as Dr. Jekyll's will"

+- Links to secrecy/barriers

+---

+### "but now, his imagination also was engaged, or rather enslaved"

+- Presents Utterson's duality as earlier in the novella, he is presented as collected and disciplined
+- This contrasts this previous character as his mind is now is focused and making the irrational decision to continue to persue Hyde while Hyde being a dangerous figure

+---

+### "tossed in the gross darkness of the night and the curtained room, Mr. Enfield's tale went by before his mind in a scroll of lighted pictures"

+- Semantic feel of torture with the repeat of barriers, this use of barriers could be interpreted as the answer to the mystery of Hyde being shielded away
+- The tale going by before his mind in a scroll relates to how a scroll is rolled out and the story unravels, this additionally adds to the contrast of the presentation of Utterson's character before

+---

+### "Utterson began to haunt the door"

+- Haunting is a gothic genre
+- Irony - Utterson is haunting the door as it does to him
+- Temptation of uncovering Hyde's mysteries

+---

+### "Yet his attention had never before been so sharply and decisively arrested"

+- Utterson is responding to the ["odd light footsteps"](./hyde.md/#odd-light-footsteps) to responding to a predator as prey, Hyde is presented as dangerous here, compared to a predator

+---

+### "only grunted in acknowledgment of the address"

+- Utterson is taking on some of the animalistic natures of Hyde